moorl/MoorlDocs/docs-source/MoorlFormsCustomer/index.en.md

 With this add-on for [Form Builder 2](../MoorlForms/index.md) you can use customised forms for registration or the account area!
+Offer your customers more options to edit their accounts.

 ##Note for all customers who already own the Form Builder